Highgate tube station: Northern Heights project

-GNR lines from Finsbury Park to Edgware, High Barnet and Alexandra Palace, 1900.
-The route to be absorbed into the Northern line.
+GNR lines from Finsbury Park to Edgware, High Barnet and Alexandra Palace, 1900; this us the route to be absorbed into the Northern line.

 In 1935, the London Passenger Transport Board (LPTB) announced a proposal, which became known as the Northern Heights project.
 This was to take over the LNER lines from Finsbury Park to Edgware, High Barnet and Alexandra Palace, then link them to both the Northern line at East Finchley and the Northern City line at Finsbury Park.
-The construction of the first phase of this project involved extending tube train services from the Northern line's existing terminus at Archway station (then also called Highgate), through a new section of paired tunnels under Highgate station to emerge south of East Finchley station, where track connections to the LNER line were made.
+The construction of the first phase of this project involved extending tube train services from the Northern line's existing terminus at Archway station (then called Highgate), through a new section of paired tunnels under Highgate station to emerge south of East Finchley station, where track connections to the LNER line were made.

 To provide an interchange between the new deep-level platforms and the existing surface platforms, a subterranean concourse was constructed immediately beneath the existing station.
 The concourse was connected to the deep-level platforms with escalators and to the existing platforms by stairs.
 Street entrances to the concourse were provided from the south (Archway Road) and the north (Priory Gardens).
 At the same time, the buildings on the surface platforms were partly reconstructed and the footbridge was removed.
 Northern line services through the new tunnels to East Finchley started operating on 3 July 1939, although they did not stop at Highgate until later.